top of page

 • Must be able to complete ICAO International procedures training annually

-• Primary residence within a 2 hour drive from a major commercial airport or willing to relocate.
+• Primary residence within a 2 hour drive from KCMA or willing to relocate.

 Solairus collects salary range information based on market conditions from multiple industry sources.
 Solairus crewmembers are paid $50,000 to $500,000 based on geographic area, experience, equipment type/aircraft, job duties, training, and the assigned account.